jinglin-l/day_planner/readme.md

 # Claude Day Planner

 Are you utilizing your time in a way that's congruent with your value system & what you want to achieve?
+If not, a personzlized day planner can help you get there.

 ## Philosophy & Motivation
 I built this tool because I needed a better way to project-manage my life and address the ever-expanding backlog of things I intend to do, but somehow never get to.

 ### Core Workflow
 Throughout my day, I maintain a Kanban board in Obsidian to capture and prioritize tasks.
-It's super easy to set up - just install the community plugins.
+It's simple easy to set up - just install a kanban board from the community plugins.
 I use [this one](https://github.com/mgmeyers/obsidian-kanban)

 Each night at 10 PM, my planner: